 - 1. Children will walk at all times on the right side of the stairs and corridors. - 2.
 Talking in the hall will be kept to a minimum. - 3.
 Objectionable toys are not permitted in the school or on the grounds.
-This includes such items as skateboards, knives, guns of any kind, bean shooters, trading cards, collectibles, etc. Items such as this should be kept at home. - 4.
+This includes such items as skateboards, knives, guns of any kind, bean shooters, trading cards, collectibles, etc. Items such as this should be kept at home.
+Please support your child by reminding them that toys are not allowed at school.
+This will help prevent distractions in the classroom. - 4.
 Teasing, bullying, and intimidating will not be permitted. - 5.
 Name-calling, tattling, and bad language will not be permitted. - 6.
 In the lunchroom children will visit quietly, collect their scraps and garbage, clear their spaces, and walk to recess when exiting the gym. - 7.
 At non-school events on school grounds students are expected to follow regular school rules which have been established for health and safety reasons.